mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 >
 > Data capture for payment

+> INFO
+>
+> New MercadoPago.js version
+>
+> Use MercadoPago.js V2 library to be updated to the latest version and to improve compatibility with different browsers.<br><br>[Integrate Checkout API with MercadoPago.js V2](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/other-payment-ways)

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 Use MercadoPago.js library
 **Remember to use our official library to access Mercado Pago API** from your application and collect data securely.